Remix vs Next.js Comparison

 Next.js has built-in support for SSR using the getServerSideProps method or the old getInitialProps method in a page module.

 Remix also has built-in support for this using the loader function in a route module.
 Remix always do SSR even if you are not defining a loader.
+Note than SSR React takes a few ms so most probably the larger wait time will be in the loader and not the SSR.

 Next.js has built-in support to define API routes by creating a function inside the